Viking 1: Lander

 Transmission of the first surface image began 25 seconds after landing and took about four minutes (see below).
 During these minutes the lander activated itself.
 It erected a high-gain antenna pointed toward Earth for direct communication and deployed a meteorology boom mounted with sensors.
 In the next seven minutes the second picture of the 300° panoramic scene (displayed below) was taken.
-On the day after the landing the first colour picture of the surface of Mars (displayed below) was taken.
+On the day after the landing the first color picture of the surface of Mars (displayed below) was taken.
 The seismometer failed to uncage, and a sampler arm locking pin was stuck and took five days to shake out.
 Otherwise, all experiments functioned normally.

 The lander had two means of returning data to Earth: a relay link up to the orbiter and back, and by using a direct link to Earth.
 The orbiter could transmit to Earth (S-band) at 2,000 to 16,000 bit/s (depending on distance between Mars and Earth), and the lander could transmit to the orbiter at 16,000 bit/s.
 The data capacity of the relay link was about 10 times higher than the direct link.

-The lander had two facsimile cameras; three analyses for metabolism, growth or photosynthesis; a gas chromatograph-mass spectrometer (GCMS); an x-ray fluorescence spectrometer; pressure, temperature and wind velocity sensors; a three-axis seismometer; a magnet on a sampler observed by the cameras; and various engineering sensors.
+The lander had two facsimile cameras; three analyses for metabolism, growth or photosynthesis; a gas chromatograph-mass spectrometer; an x-ray fluorescence spectrometer; pressure, temperature and wind velocity sensors; a three-axis seismometer; a magnet on a sampler observed by the cameras; and various engineering sensors.